The Effects of Sugar Overload & Eating Too Much Sugar

 As we’ve seen, it can be difficult to reset after eating too much sugar.
 But there are still certain things you can do to help get you back to feeling normal after a sugar crash.
 Here are our top recommendations.

-- Refrain from guilt trips: Whether you normally eat healthy and had a one-off binge, or this is the thousandth time you’ve eaten poorly after swearing you wouldn’t, the time to stop mentally chastising yourself is now.
+- Refrain from guilt trips: Whether you normally eat healthily and had a one-off binge, or you’ve developed a pattern of eating poorly, the time to stop mentally chastising yourself is now.
 Beating yourself up is only going to make you stressed, which in turn is only going to make you crave a pick-me-up.
+Loving sugar is normal (who doesn’t?) but we all have to remember to enjoy sugary sweets in moderation.

 - Exercise: Have excess energy from a sugar high?
 Feeling low from a sugar crash?
-Either way, the endorphins from a good workout can help see you through an upcoming sugar crash or help lift you from the doldrums if you’re already in one.
+Either way, the endorphins from a good workout can help see you through an upcoming sugar crash or help to lift you from the fog or overall grogginess you may be experiencing.

-Sugar overload isn’t typically a medical emergency, but a lifetime of eating too much sugar can lead to health issues that occasionally turn life-threatening.
-When that happens, our ER centers are here to provide you with top-notch, patient-centered care without the typical wait of a standard ER.
+Sugar overload isn’t typically a medical emergency, but a lifetime of eating too much sugar can lead to health issues that occasionally become life-threatening.
+When that happens, our emergency room facilities are here to provide you with hospital-grade, patient-centered care without the typical wait of a standard ER.